 In the North of the WTC Site subarea, the Barclay-Vesey Building and the Federal Office Building/U.S. Post Office, directly north of the WTC Site, will be repaired, renovated, and reopened.
 Construction of the new 7 WTC will be complete and the building occupied.
 These developments will return almost 3.5 million square feet of office space to Vesey Street bringing new employees and increasing street activity in the immediate area.
-In addition, the vacant Fiterman Hall at 30 West Broadway will be demolished and redeveloped for educational use, further increasing activity on the blocks immediately north of the WTC Site.
 The two mixed-use residential developments planned for the large development sites at 270 Greenwich Street and at Chambers Street and Route 9A are expected to add over 1,000 residential units to the area increasing activity on the immediate blocks, and increasing demand for retail and other neighborhood services.
 These buildings will help to bridge the residential and mixed-use areas east of Greenwich Street with the open space amenities and residential neighborhoods of BPC to the west.
 Uses on these blocks will be more consistent with uses in the northern portion of the subarea and in Tribeca to the north.
 While all of these developments are significant, they are not likely to affect the overall character of the subarea.
 Traffic on already busy north-south streets will remain heavy while east-west traffic will continue at lower levels.